anybox/anybox.recipe.odoo/doc/contributing.rst

-This is used in turn to run high-level integration tests, having the latest bzr version of the recipe actually install several combinations of OpenObject server and addons.
+This is used in turn to run high-level integration tests, having the latest bzr version of the recipe actually install several combinations of OpenObject server and addons, and run their unit tests.

+.. note:: the `integration tests`_ mentioned above are not yet
+          executed in this process.
+Of course, this is planned.

 The configuration is stored in the ``buildbot`` subdirectory of the recipe trunk branch.
 It is made of a high level configuration file